 Misfit Mobilization Moment: In a city where the citizens are attacking Watch houses for being tools of the oppressive state, Vimes wins over his neighborhood and oversees their barricades.

-Morality pet: Perhaps the most interesting dynamic is when Cynical Old cop Sam Vimes meets his Idealistic younger self.
-Vimes had always been shown to be brutal and devious and was always on the edge of releasing the beast; that part of him that never forgave the atrocities of the Unmentionables and which collects all of his fears and rage.
-But encountering Young Vimes directly reminded him of his ideals and caused him to rethink his actions such as when they freed the prisoners from the Unmentionables
+Morality Pet: Perhaps the most interesting dynamic is when cynical old cop Sam Vimes meets his idealistic younger self.
+Vimes had always been shown to be brutal and devious and was always on the edge of releasing the beast; that part of him that never forgave the atrocities of the Unmentionables and which is the collected form all of his fears and rage.
+But encountering Young Vimes directly reminded him of his ideals and caused him to rethink his actions such as when they freed the prisoners from the Unmentionables:

 Mugging the Monster: Carcer doesn't think of getting mugged in the Shades as a problem, he thinks of it as a bunch of victims falling over themselves to bring him entertainment, weapons and cash.

 The Multiverse: Lu-Tze and Vimes discuss the concept of many universes (which Vimes already knows about from Jingo), but Lu-Tze comforts him by telling them that, in all the great bounds of possibility, there is no universe in which Sam Vimes as he is now killed his wife, meaning that people's choices really do matter.
 This is a reference to a reality in which young Sam Vimes is given guidance by Carcer, if old Sam fails.
 Hence the as he is now instead of just there is no universe.
 That Sam recognizes this on some level is alluded to in other parts of the novel.

 Mundane Luxury: The young Nobby Nobbs is overwhelmed by the prospect of owning his very own spoon.

 Mundane Utility: Sweeper uses Procrastinators, devices capable of taking objects outside of the flow of time, to keep food fresh.